 A white-haired Texas tornado who brought blistering blues guitar to the rock mainstream and revived his heroes.

-Born in Beaumont, Texas, Johnny Winter was a musical prodigy who, alongside his brother Edgar, soaked up the raw sounds of the Gulf Coast.
-His albinism and striking white hair made him a visual spectacle, but it was his ferocious, technically masterful guitar work that truly shocked the music world.
-After a 1968 Rolling Stone article ignited a bidding war, he became a major label star, delivering a searing blend of traditional blues and high-voltage rock.
-His career was a bridge between generations; he used his commercial clout to produce and play on a series of late-career albums for his idol Muddy Waters, directly helping to secure Waters's final Grammy awards.
-Despite personal struggles, Winter remained a tireless road warrior, his slide guitar screaming with an urgency that never dimmed, cementing his place as a true keeper of the blues flame.
+Johnny Winter, born in Beaumont, Texas in 1944, was a musical prodigy who absorbed Gulf Coast sounds alongside his brother Edgar.
+His albinism and white hair made him a visual spectacle, but his ferocious guitar work shocked the music world.
+After a 1968 Rolling Stone article ignited a bidding war, he became a major label star, blending traditional blues with high-voltage rock.
+He used his commercial clout to produce and play on late-career albums for his idol Muddy Waters, helping secure Waters's final Grammy awards.
+Despite personal struggles, Winter remained a tireless road warrior, his slide guitar screaming with urgency.

 1928–1945